FAQGURU/FAQGURU/topics/en/ruby.md

 * https://raw.githubusercontent.com/undr/ruby-trivia/master/README.md

 [[↑] Back to top](#Ruby)
 ### What is the difference between a class variable and a class instance variable?
-(Mid)

 Class instance variables are instance variables of a class.
 Class instance variables cannot be used within instance methods.